top of page

 About the Author

-Briya (Rachel) Freeman is a facilitator specialized in meditation, ayurveda and modern spirituality.
-She is passionate about exploring the potentials of human consciousness in a way that respects, unites and transcends global culture and tradition.
+Briya Freeman has been creating spaces for healing and spiritual awakening since 2011.
+She is passionate about exploring the potentials of human consciousness in a way that unites and transcends global culture.

 bottom of page